We may earn money or products from the companies mentioned in this post.

 - There is no sense of urgency to keep pushing you forward.
 Ever set a goal that you really wanted to do but just not right now.
 If you set a goal for the year you will keep telling yourself you have plenty of time to achieve it.
 It becomes too easy to put off till later.

 - They become unimportant.
-You set them with the best of intentions but you set the wrong type if goals.
+You set them with the best of intentions but you set the wrong type of goals.
 We will discuss in a post coming up how to set goals that really get accomplished.
 New Year’s resolutions are not accomplished by 92% of people who set them.
 So they clearly aren’t the right type of goals.

 Here’s what DOES work

-- 90-day goals tackled in 30-day increments – This creates fast approaching deadlines, and forces you to set goals that are both challenging and realistic.
+- 90-day goals tackled in 30-day increments.
+This creates fast-approaching deadlines and forces you to set goals that are both challenging and realistic.

-- A fresh plan of action and new goals every 30 days – Remember how motivated you feel each year when you set your resolution …but after a few months (or weeks), you lose interest?
+- A fresh plan of action and new goals every 30 days.
+Remember how motivated you feel each year when you set your resolution …but after a few months (or weeks), you lose interest?
 Or life changes and your 1-year goals no longer fit?
-When you set goals each quarter and monthly you keep your motivation and drive up and can get more done and start accomplishing things more frequently.
+When you set goals each quarter and monthly.
+You keep your motivation and drive up and can get more done and start accomplishing things more frequently.

 - Find out how to be held accountable – You don’t reach goals just by setting them.
 You reach goals by pushing yourself to make what you want to accomplish a habit.
 And that requires accountability…something to keep you focused on the right tasks each day.